Kettering University: Intramural sports

 Kettering University offers intramural sports opportunities to students year-round.
 Sports offered include basketball, flag football, softball, soccer, volleyball, innertube water polo, outdoor broomball, volleyball, racquetball, Wiffleball home run derby, and more.
 The campus includes indoor basketball, tennis, and racquetball courts, a swimming pool, an indoor track, an outdoor track, softball and soccer fields, a sand volleyball court, and Atwood Stadium.

 Student media

 The low-power radio station WKUF-LP (94.3 FM) is run by Kettering University students and staff.
 It was founded in November 2004 and features music from several genres and talk programs from a variety of hosts.

 Kettering University also has a student-run newspaper called The Technician.
-A print edition is published three times per term and an online edition is also published.
+A print edition is published three times per term; an edition is also published online.